martin12333/Readable-Lisp-S-expressions/Solution.md

 Trying them out
 =============

-We have two tutorials so you can try them out:
+Read the [Install-howto] to learn how to install the software.

+Then look one of our two tutorials:

 * [Scheme-tutorial] - Scheme-focused tutorial
 * [Common-lisp-tutorial] - Common-Lisp-focused tutorial

-We think you'll like them once you try them.
+We think you'll like these notations once you try them.